shiinamiyuki/mcgp/README.md

 ## Potential Problems in the Original Paper
 The following discussions may contain mistakes, so please read it at your own discretion.
 - In section 2.3, the author defines Poisson's equation to be $\nabla u = f$.
 However, all derivations of related formulas are based on the definition $-\nabla u = f$.
+- In section 2.6, the authros claims that the exterior problem can be solved by applying Russian roulette to conditonally terminate path far from the domain.
+However, even for a simple poisson equation this would not work as the Russian roulette itself generates and unbiased estimate and potentially an infinitely long walk.
+Thus it requires infinitely many walks to converge.
 - In section 3.1, it says that "The WoS estimator just adds a single sample of the latter integral for each step of the walk".
 But we think we should add a single sample for *each walk* instead of *each step of the walk*.
+- In Appendix B, the author provides a way to importance sample 3D harmonic Green's function by first uniformly sample $\hat{y}  on unit sphere than samples $r$ from a distribution proportional to $r^2sin(\theta)$.
+However, this turns out to be exactly the same as uniformly sampling the unit ball since importance sampling $r^2sin(\theta)$ yields in $r=u^{1/3}$, where $u ~ Uniform[0,1)$.
+Also the reference [Devroye 1986, Section 9.4] for this technique cannot be found (there are only 8 sections).